ayushimehrotra/advmed/README.md

 # AdvMed: Detecting Adversarial Attacks in Medical Deep Learning Systems

-This is the code for AdvMed.
+This is the repository for AdvMed, which was accepted to the International Symposium on Biomedical Imaging (ISBI) 2024 and the International Science and Engineering Fair (ISEF) 2024.

 ## Dependencies